xiongian/xiongian/README.md

 </p>

 ---
 Hey!
-I'm Ian and I like to build things like
+I'm Ian and I like to build things like...
 - a solar car chassis and its internal mechanisms
 - a low-cost accurate sprint timing system
 - a posture-regulating robot

+...check out my Github to see more!

 ---

 ## ⚙️ Tech Stack
 ```bash
 💻 Languages:      Python | C++ | JavaScript | HTML/CSS | MATLAB
 ⚙️ Frameworks:     Flask | Next.js | PlatformIO | Bootstrap